mmolch/kwin-effect-scale-to-screen/ReadMe.md

 # Scale to Screen – A KWin effect to scale windows (e.g. games) to fullscreen
 **Scale to Screen** is a custom **KWin 6 effect** (written against KDE 6.6) that scales the active window to fullscreen.
 It's basically a **poor-man's gamescope** implemented as a KWin Effect.
-This is simply the first little project that came to mind when I decided to learn about the KWin internals and while it certainly might have its limits (no fancy upscaling filters etc.), it's actually working rather well if you need a quick-and-easy window up/down-scaler or if you're in the same situation as me and have older CPUs/GPUs with no or incomplete Vulkan support.
+This is simply the first little project that came to mind when I decided to learn about the KWin internals and while it certainly might have its bugs and limits (read how it works and the bugs and issues below), it's actually working rather well at least for my purposes.
+If you need a quick-and-easy window up/down-scaler or if you're in the same situation as me and have older CPUs/GPUs with no or incomplete Vulkan support, just give it a try.
 Gamescope doesn't run on these at all.
-My reference platform here is my trusty old 14 years old Celeron N2840.
+My reference platform here is my trusty old 14 years old Celeron N2840 7.5 Watts CPU, which can actually run Crysis fine through wine's D3D to OpenGL layer (it's absolutely playable at 800x500 with lowest settings :-)).

 ## Build & Install
 ### Build requirements